Property in Malta

 - Platinum: 80 points and above

 Similarly, BREEAM stands for Building Research Establishment Environmental Assessment Method.
 It is a sustainability rating system designed by BRE Group.
 The rating system ranges from Unclassified(>30%) to Outstanding (85% +) and is based upon Energy, Land use and ecology, Water, Health and wellbeing, Pollution, Transport, Materials and Waste Management.
-This rating system is currently recognised in over 70 countries worldwide, including Malta, with over half a million projects certified.
+This rating system is currently recognized in over 70 countries worldwide, including Malta, with over half a million projects certified.

 So, What is the significance of these Certifications?